 We will also let you know how you can give us feedback about our service.
-This includes what you can do if you think we have got something wrong - for example, if you think we missed some important information when we were making our decision.
+This includes how you can ask for a review of our decision if you think we have got something wrong for example, if you think we missed some important information when we were making our decision.